Fast similarity/distance computation function for large sparse matrices. You

 if

-is used, dense matrices require less space in RAM.- digits
+TRUE, returns Matrix::sparseMatrix object.
+When neithermin_similnorrankis used, dense matrices require less space in RAM.- digits

 - p

-weight for Minkowski distance
+weight for Minkowski distance.

 - smooth